How to Organize 1,000+ ChatGPT Chats (2026 Guide)

 How do I organize my ChatGPT chats?

 ChatGPT itself only gives you a flat, reverse-chronological sidebar and basic projects.
-To actually organize a large history, use a Chat Manager extension like ChatGPT Pro Tools: it adds full-text search, date and tag filters, and AI-generated tags that categorize every conversation automatically.
+To actually organize a large history, use a Chat Workspace extension like ChatGPT Pro Tools: one full-screen panel with search, date and tag filters, and AI-generated tags that categorize every conversation automatically.
 You can then multi-select chats and delete, archive, move, pin, or export them in bulk.

 Can you create folders in ChatGPT?